soumyakbhattacharyya/hyde/_posts/2018-05-22-functional-interface.md

 ---
-title: Functional Interfaces
+title: Java 8 Functional Interfaces
 date: 2018-05-22 00:00:00 Z
 tags:
 - jdk 8
 layout: post
 ---

-From Java 8 onwards, the concept of functional interface has been introduced.
+Java 8 onwards, the concept of <u>Functional Interface</u> has been introduced.
+There are well defined functional interfaces, available out of the box. **Agenda** for this blog is to understand, how can we design better java code, while using these out - of - the - box functional interfaces.

-Any interface qualifies to be a functional interface, if
+To start, let's review the definition of a functional interface

-- It has excatly one abstract method
+- A functional interface is one that has excatly one abstract method

-A functional interface is used as a *Type* for a lambda expression.
-To recaptutale, a lambda expression is an anonymous function, that can be passed to a method or returned from a method, <u>without requiring to have a wrapper class or an object instance just for the sake of accessing the function</u>.See first part of this article series to get more detail.

-Java 8, provides out of the box functional interface definitions as part of java.util.function package.
-This is available here  https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html.
+Further documentation about the functional interfaces is available here  https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html.

-In summary, following table highlights significant interfaces from java.util. function package and corresponding use cases that highlights appalicability
+Following table summarizes significant functional interfaces from this package.

 | Interface Name    | Argument | Return  | Use Case                                                   |
 | ----------------- | -------- | ------- | ---------------------------------------------------------- |